arthurflor23/handwritten-text-recognition/README.md

 Feel free to experiment with the parameters to find the ones that best fit your specific needs.

-## Call to Contribute

-The Graphite is an ongoing project, and contributions are welcome.
-If you're interested in contributing to the project, here are a few ways you can get involved:

-- **Bug Reports**: If you come across any bugs or issues while using the project, please report them on the [issue tracker](https://github.com/arthurflor23/handwritten-text-recognition/issues).
-Include as much detail as possible to help us reproduce and address the problem.

-- **Feature Requests**: If you have any ideas or suggestions for new features or improvements, please submit them on the [issue tracker](https://github.com/arthurflor23/handwritten-text-recognition/issues).
-We appreciate your input and will review them for future development.

-- **Pull Requests**: Contributions to the project are highly appreciated!
-If you would like to contribute code or any other improvements, please consider submitting a pull request.

-- **Documentation**: Improving documentation is always valuable.
-If you notice any areas that can be clarified or expanded upon, please feel free to submit documentation updates or create new documentation pages.

-- **Contact**: If you have any questions, need clarifications, or want to discuss any aspect of the project, feel free to get in touch.
-You can reach out via [email](mailto:afsn@ecomp.poli.br).

-By contributing to Graphite, you'll be helping to improve the project for everyone.
-We appreciate your support and look forward to your contributions!

 ## Tutorial Notebook

 To help you get started, a tutorial material has been created.
-This tutorial provides a step-by-step guide to exploring the end-to-end pipeline of the Handwritten Text Recognition project.
+This tutorial provides a step-by-step guide to exploring the end-to-end pipeline of the project.

 The tutorial material is designed to be beginner-friendly and can be easily run on [Google Colab](https://research.google.com/colaboratory/), a cloud-based Jupyter notebook environment.
 It provides a hands-on experience of using the project's features and demonstrates the usage of various parameters and functionalities.